bspann/Semantic-Kernel-Workshop/semantic_kernel_multi_agent_HOL_C#.md

    dotnet new console
    ```

-3. **Install the required NuGet packages** using the installation command from the Required NuGet Packages section above.
+3. **Install the required NuGet packages** using the Basic Installation command from the Required NuGet Packages section above (stable packages only).

-   > **What you're doing:** These packages provide the advanced agent orchestration capabilities needed for multi-agent scenarios, including conversation thread management and sequential orchestration.
+   > **What you're doing:** These packages provide the core agent capabilities needed for multi-agent scenarios using stable releases.
+Advanced orchestration features are optional and use prerelease packages.

 4. **Create an `appsettings.json` file** for configuration: